TheochemUI/eOn/docs/source/user_guide/paths.md

 ---
 myst:
   html_meta:
-    "description": "Configuration for specifying the directory paths for calculations and output in EON."
+    "description": "Configuration for specifying the directory paths for calculations and output in eOn."
-    "keywords": "EON paths, configuration, directories, file paths, output"
+    "keywords": "eOn paths, configuration, directories, file paths, output"
 ---

 # Paths